DigitalA7/v4-by-example/src/pages/fees/swap-fee/index.md

 ### Note on Protocol Fee

 The protocol fee is **not** currently enabled.
-However, it is expressed as a percentage of the swap fee and _taken_ from the swap fee
+However, it is an additive fee on top of the Swap Fee and is expressed as a percentage

-Example:

-- swap fee 0.30%, protocol fee 0.10%
-- A swapper pays 1e18 in fees (0.30% of their swap size)
-- 0.001e18 token (0.10% of 1e18) is taken for the protocol
-- 0.999e18 token (99.9% of 1e18) is given the liquidity providers

 ---